edyp/testarena_automation/README.md

-# Automation tests for TESTARENA
+# Automated tests for TESTARENA
 The repository contains atumatic tests for [TESTARENA](https://demo.testarena.pl/), which include:
 I. Logging in the demo version
 II.
 Adding a new task to any project
 III.
 Performing a login using incorrect data

-## Initializing repository
+## Local environment setup
 1. Clone this repo
 1. Create virtual environment in local repo - `python -m venv ./`
 1. Activate venv - `./Script/activate`